Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables.**  It's the digital equivalent of yelling "WHERE ARE YOU?!" at a mischievous gremlin hiding in your code.
-You'll be amazed how often this simple act saves the day (and your sanity).
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **Google it first.**  Seriously.
+You're not the first genius to encounter that particular brand of coding chaos.
+Save yourself the existential dread (and maybe some hair).
+You'll find solutions, learn faster, and possibly discover you're not alone in your coding struggles – which is oddly comforting.

 ---

-### 📅 Last Updated: 2024-11-19 03:00
+### 📅 Last Updated: 2024-11-19 03:38

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!